Cerebras/modelzoo/modelzoo/transformers/pytorch/bert/fine_tuning/extractive_summarization/README.md

 Please follow the instructions on our [quickstart in the Developer Docs](https://docs.cerebras.net/en/latest/wsc/getting-started/cs-appliance.html).

-> **Note**: To specify a BERT pretrained checkpoint use: `--checkpoint_path` is the path to the saved checkpoint from BERT pre-training,`--is_pretrained_checkpoint` flag is needed for loading the pre-trained BERT model for fine-tuning.
+> **Note**: To specify a BERT pretrained checkpoint use: `--checkpoint_path` is the path to the saved checkpoint from BERT pre-training,`--load_checkpoint_states="model"` setting is needed for loading the pre-trained BERT model for fine-tuning and `--disable_strict_checkpoint_loading` is needed to be able to only partially load a model.

 ## To run train and eval on GPU/CPU